jesusvargasgutierrez/Designweb/Readme-Pages.txt

 https://www.youtube.com/watch?v=RInf8KPptO0&feature=youtu.be

-Slide_menu.html.- this file has a vertical menu, it had ridded but is in git
+Slide_menu.html.- This file has a vertical menu, it had ridded but is in git

 Dialnet.com
 pubmed.com